Trusted by Tens of Thousands | www.ThePearlSource.com

 Cultured Akoya Pearls

 Akoya pearls were the first type of pearls to be cultivated.
 In the early 1900s in Japan, Kokichi Mikimoto — of legendary Mikimoto Pearls — was finally successful in his pearl cultivation experimentation.
-Around the same time, however, two other Japenese men — a government biologist, Tokichi Nishikawa, and a carpenter, Tatsuhei Mise — had also both successfully nucleated an Akoya pearl.
+Around the same time, however, two other Japenese men had also both successfully nucleated an Akoya pearl.
+These men were a government biologist, Tokichi Nishikawa, and a carpenter, Tatsuhei Mise.
 When they realized they couldn’t have competing patents, they combined forces to create Nishikawa-Mise method.

 On a mission to cultivate the most perfect pearls possible, Mikimoto added an extra step of his own to this method to successfully cultivate round Akoya pearls.
 This patent to this modified technique was granted to Mikimoto in 1916 and the Mikimoto Pearl Company was formed.
 Now, the dazzling beauty of cultured pearls could be introduced to the rest of the world through stunning cultured pearl jewelry.